Vaithre/lunar-plasma/README.md

 ./install.sh
 ```

 Lunar Plasma will be installed in `~/.local/share/opt/lunar-plasma`.
-The installer copies the Lua library, version file, backend scripts, examples, and the example wallpaper.
-Existing files in that directory are replaced only after confirmation.

 To remove the installation: